marcglasberg/animated_size_and_fade/README.md

 ## How does it compare to other similar widgets?

-- With `AnimatedCrossFade` you must keep both the firstChild and secondChild, which is not necessary with `AnimatedSizeAndFade`.
+- With `AnimatedCrossFade` you must provide both the _firstChild_ and _secondChild_ at the same time, but with `AnimatedSizeAndFade` you may simply change its child.

 - With `AnimatedSwitcher` you may simply change its child, but then it only animates the fade, not the size.

-- `AnimatedContainer` also doesn't work unless you know the size of the children in advance.
+- `AnimatedContainer` only works if you know the size of the children in advance.

 ***